lucastakase/FirstGameJamCntrFight/README.md

 **Welcome to CtrlFight, a fast-paced fighting game developed in Java using the SimpleGraphics library!**

-This project was created during the first month of the Code For All bootcamp as part of a game jam organized by the bootcamp itself.
+This project was created after the first month of the Code For All bootcamp as part of a game jam organized by the bootcamp itself.

 ## About the Game